Patrick-ring-motive/import-data/readme.md

 ```html
 <!doctype html><html lang="en"><head><title>Example Domain</title><meta name="viewport" content="width=device-width, initial-scale=1"><style>body{background:#eee;width:60vw;margin:15vh auto;font-family:system-ui,sans-serif}h1{font-size:1.5em}div{opacity:0.8}a:link,a:visited{color:#348}</style><body><div><h1>Example Domain</h1><p>This domain is for use in documentation examples without needing permission.
 Avoid use in operations.<p><a href="https://iana.org/domains/example">Learn more</a></div></body></html>
 ```

+We've now successfully fetched data from across the web without impacting any of our quotas!
+Now there are quite a few caveats and constraints.
+You can only use http GET and have no way to include any headers or authorization so the data must be publicly accessible.